-Benjamin "Benny" Felson (1913-1988) was a renowned Cincinnati chest radiologist who coined or popularised several of the most commonly-used terms in the everyday parlance of the English-speaking radiology community.
+Benjamin "Benny" Felson (1913-1988) was a renowned Cincinnati chest radiologist who coined or popularized several of the most commonly-used terms in the everyday parlance of the English-speaking radiology community.

 Benjamin Felson was born in Newport, Kentucky on 21 October 1913 ...

-Beryllium sensitisation (BeS) is a process whereby individuals exposed to beryllium dust develop a hypersensitivity reaction to it.
+Beryllium sensitization (BeS) is a process whereby individuals exposed to beryllium dust develop a hypersensitivity reaction to it.
 A sizeable proportion of these individuals can progress to chronic beryllium lung disease with ongoing exposure.

 Bifid or forked or bifurcated rib is a congenital skeletal abnormality of the rib cage with the cleaved sternal end into two.
 They are thought to occur in ~0.2% of the population and there may be a female as well as right-sided predilection 2.